 Visit our programme catalogue for full details of the structure and unit content for our MSc in Educational Research.

-A UK undergraduate honours degree (upper second-class honours or international equivalent) and relevant professional experience, supported by a referee.
+A minimum of a UK undergraduate honours degree (upper second-class honours or international equivalent) and relevant professional experience, supported by two referees.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: